 The list has been split into equal chunks of 7 elements each.

-The above list_split() function takes the arguments: listA for the list and chunk_size for a number to split it by.
-The function iterates through the list with an increment of the chunk size n.
+The above list_split() function takes the arguments: listA for the list and chunk_size for a number to split by.
+Then, the function iterates through the list with an increment of the chunk size n.

 Each chunk is expected to have the size given as an argument.
 If there aren’t enough elements to split the same size, the remaining unused elements are filled with None.